1969-70: North Korea obtains FROG-5 and FROG-7A missiles from the Soviet Union.

 January 1997-March 1998: North Korea reportedly exports Nodong missile components to Pakistan.

 May 1997: North Korea tests its AG-1 cruise missile.
-A Pentagon official downplays the threat, saying that it uses "unimpressive, old technology" from Russian Styx and Chinese Silkworm missiles.
+A Pentagon official says that the missile uses “unimpressive, old technology” from Russian Styx and Chinese Silkworm missiles.

 October 1997: Two North Korean defectors testify before a U.S. Senate Committee.
 Choi Ju-hwal, a former colonel in North Korea’s Ministry of the People’s Army, states that North Korea transferred missile technology and experts to Egypt in the early 1980s and “has been engaged” in a plan to jointly develop missiles with Egypt.
 Ko Young-hwan, a formerly employed in North Korea’s Ministry of Foreign Affairs, testifies that North Korea primarily exports missiles to Iran, Syria, Egypt and Libya.
 Ko Young-hwan also testifies that North Korea earns about $1 billion a year from missile sales.